-For most people, bulging veins on the hands and arms are a cosmetic issue.
-However, in less common cases, bulging veins in this area of the body may be a sign of an underlying medical condition.
+Bulging veins on the hands and arms are typically a cosmetic issue.
+However, in less common cases, this may be a sign of an underlying medical condition.

 Many bulging veins are superficial.
 Although some people may find their visibility bothersome, they are not harmful.
 However, anyone with health concerns should speak to a doctor to make sure that they are not the result of an underlying condition.